Legal Billing Software: The 18 Best Options in 2025

 • and more

 Some billing software products are standalone, covering only a legal practice’s billing needs.
-Others are one piece of more comprehensive law practice management software.
+Others are one piece of more comprehensive practice management platforms.

 Some law firm billing software options are dedicated products for that purpose alone.
 These solutions do not include other features, focusing instead on the functionality we discussed above.

-Some standalone billing software platforms integrate with separate legal practice management software.
-They may also be compatible with other tools such as a law firm’s accounting software.
+Some standalone legal billing software platforms integrate with separate legal practice management software.
+They may also be compatible with other tools such as accounting software.

 The alternative is law practice management software that includes billing software for law firms.
 This type of product is more robust and puts a wide range of functions in a single application.